dobobaie/bamboo-server/README.md

 Bamboo server is the official rest API of the Bamboo project.

+## 📝 Requirements

-## Environment variables
+### Environment variables

-The JSON format bellow must be filled and then saved at the root of the repository as `.env` file.
+The JSON format bellow must be filled and saved at the root of the repository as `.env` file.

 ```
 {